-I have to admit that I only recently discovered Linocut Printmaking.
+I have to admit that I only discovered Linocut Printmaking quite recently.

 The reaction of most people I talk to now is "Lino printing?
 Oh yes I did that at school”

-I have always I enjoyed painting and drawing and as a child I would spend hours sketching.
+I adored painting and drawing when I was young.
 I studied Art up to A level, but there I stopped.
 Life intervened and somehow, something I loved became something I never did.

-The seeds of change were sown when I visited the Victoria gallery in Bath a few years ago and saw wonderful relief prints which were dark and intriguing and made me want to try for myself.
+The seeds of change were sown when I visited the Victoria gallery in Bath a few years ago and saw wonderful relief prints which were dark and intriguing and made me want to rush off and try for myself.

-To paraphrase Mark Twain - "I never let schooling interfere with my education" so I bought myself a cheap linocutting kit and I started to teach myself how to carve and print with Lino.
+To paraphrase Mark Twain - "I never let schooling interfere with my education" so I bought myself a cheap linocutting kit and I started to learn to carve and print with Lino.
 I was hooked.

-I have since attended workshops in Linocut with Alexandra Buckle (reduction technique), Laura Boswell (further painterly techniques) and Beth Jenkins (colour techniques)
+I now regularly update and improve my techniques by seeking out further instruction.
+I have attended workshops with Alexandra Buckle (reduction technique), Laura Boswell (further painterly techniques) and Beth Jenkins (colour techniques).

 I have taken part in Oxfordshire Artweeks in 2018, 2019 and 2020 it has been a fantastic opportunity to develop my art and make friends and connections.